Welcome

 A regulatory approach that prioritises supervision and enforcement based on the likelihood and impact of risks to regulatory objectives.

 Regulators assess the risks posed by firms and activities, allocate resources accordingly, and take proportionate action.
-This may include more frequent supervision of higher-risk firms, thematic reviews, or targeted enforcement.
+For example:

 Worked Example 1.1